WEndicott119/DamSecurity/README.md

 The users of the assessed project will have a stake in whether we do a reliable job in running a security analysis because the users of the assessed project will have personal information linked to the project’s database.
 Ensuring a closed and secure system will minimize any vulnerabilities or possible exploitations to gain access to the project user’s data.
 An unsuccessful measure could mean a difference in the privacy and protection of the users for the project, putting the users at risk for serious threats and harm.
 A cyber attacker could use the information of the project’s users to log into accounts and potentially cause serious damage to the user’s systems or privacy.
 By having a direct link to the project through personal information, the project's users hold a stake within our security team project.

-### Breakdown of our Github Repo
+### Breakdown of our GitHub Repo

-We broke down each project we began working on into their own induvial folder will each document we created for them.
-This includes threat model’s, Security Reports, and decomposition of the project created by our team to run teaming on.
-Projects that we began to work with that eventually fell out are still included to help document work that we done along the way.
+We broke down each project we began working on into its induvial folder will each document we created for them.
+This includes threat models, Security Reports, and decomposition of the project created by our team to run teaming on.
+Projects that we began to work with that eventually fell out are still included to help document the work that we have done along the way.
 Two projects that are currently being worked on by other teams are included.
 Juno and Real Estate CRM are two teams that will be contacting the team once their projects are hosted to run the automated testing.

-The project created in house by Ian Delgado can be found at this link http://ezmealzauth.azurewebsites.net/
+The project created in-house by Ian Delgado can be found at this link http://ezmealzauth.azurewebsites.net/

 ### Why are we better?
 DamSecurity strives to provide the best service in security assessments around.
-This company has been around so long that each other the companies have gone out of business(joke about being the only security team).
+This company has been around so long that each other the companies has gone out of business(joke about being the only security team).

-## Steps for next group doing a similar project
+## Steps for the next group doing a similar project

 ### Network and ask for advice

-During the duration of the project our team reached out to multiple cybersecurity professionals to get advice and ask for their point of view of how they approach things.
+During the duration of the project, our team reached out to multiple cybersecurity professionals to get advice and ask for their points of view om how they approach things.
 Each one of our team members reached out and connected to at least one person.
-This can be on twitter, LinkedIn, OSUSOC, or security club members.
+This can be on Twitter, LinkedIn, OSUSOC, or with security club members.
 Reach out to anyone and everyone!

 ### Framework

 Understanding what frame your group will use might be the most important first step.
 You won't be limited to just one since the idea is that you'll perform assessments on multiple projects.
-The goal would be to understand what a framework is what it represents. some of the most popular frameworks to work with include HIPAA, NIST, GDPR, PCI-DSS, and MITRE.
+The goal would be to understand what a framework is and what it represents. some of the most popular frameworks to work with include HIPAA, NIST, GDPR, PCI-DSS, and MITRE.

-Make sure to understand and be prepared to refence your framework guildeline multiple times throughout the project.
-Here is an explaination of a high level overview of cybersecurity frameworks.
+Make sure to understand and be prepared to reference your framework guideline multiple times throughout the project.
+Here is an explanation of a high-level overview of cybersecurity frameworks.

 Cybersecurity frameworks are structured approaches that organizations use to manage and reduce cybersecurity risks.
 The goals of cybersecurity frameworks include: